ibm-cloud-docs/power-iaas/vpn-connections.md

 1. Create a VPC resource.
 2. Create a Site-to-Site VPN gateway in VPC.
 3. Attach the VPN connection to the {{site.data.keyword.powerSys_notm}} workspace by using one of the following methods:
-     -	Use a Transit Gateway in a PER workspace.<!--TGW was used-->
+     -	Use a Transit Gateway in a PER workspace.
      -	Use a Cloud connection in a non-PER workspace.

 It is recommended that you create a direct cloud connection between the VPC and the {{site.data.keyword.powerSys_notm}}.
-Adding a Transit Gateway is feasible<!--viable-->, but it incurs extra charges.
+Adding a Transit Gateway is feasible, but it incurs extra charges.
 The cloud connection setup is not required in a PER-enabled workspace.
 {: note}

 ### Architecture diagram